 The Company was incorporated on April 8, 2010 under the Business Corporations Act (British Columbia).
 The Company's primary office is located in Perth, Western Australia.
 The Company's common shares are listed on the TSX Venture Exchange ("TSXV").
 The Company's symbol is "SWA".

 The Company has built substantial early-stage exploration landholdings in prospective and underexplored areas in West Africa.
-As at December 31, 2015, the Company had exploration landholdings in Burkina Faso (2,775km2), Liberia (780 km2) and Mali (110 km2).
+As at March 31, 2016, the Company had exploration landholdings in Burkina Faso (2,775km2) and Mali (110 km2).